hect0x7/UI-Plugin/README.md

             // do after frame init
             P.doAfterFrameInit();

-            // MainFrame should be invisible before calling method MainFrame.F.setVisible(true);
+            // MainFrame should be invisible before calling this method MainFrame.F.setVisible(true);
             new Timer().start();